captainGeech42/findmal/README.md

 `findmal` uses the Hybrid Analysis API v2, and only needs the `API Key` value.
 Put it in as the `HA_API_KEY` value.

-In order to download files from Hybrid Analysis, you must be a 'vetted' research.
+In order to download files from Hybrid Analysis, you must be a 'vetted' researcher.
 You can start the vetting process by clicking on `Upgrade API key` on the profile page linked above, and filling out the form.